Hedge funds may be allowed direct access to China markets

 The China Securities Regulatory Commission (CSRC) is considering a proposal to lower the bar for obtaining a license that allows foreigners to buy securities in the country, said two industry sources with knowledge of the regulatory agency's thinking on the issue.

-It is also looking at expanding the types of investors that may be allowed to obtain the licence, called a Qualified Foreign Institutional Investor (QFII), as part of efforts to broaden the programme, Wang Lin, a senior CSRC official, was quoted by the official Shanghai Securities News on Wednesday as saying.
+It is also looking at expanding the types of investors that may be allowed to obtain the license, called a Qualified Foreign Institutional Investor (QFII), as part of efforts to broaden the program, Wang Lin, a senior CSRC official, was quoted by the official Shanghai Securities News on Wednesday as saying.

 The move could pave the way for hedge funds to gain direct access to one of Asia's biggest stock markets, where a growing number of companies are seeking a listing.
 Some 2,400 China stocks tracked by Starmine have a combined market value of $4.1 trillion compared to $3.6 trillion of 2,500 Japan stocks.